 Tests and exams are never too far away!
 Success now could have a profound influence on your child’s education and career in the future.
 So, a lot depends on you helping your child to revise effectively.
-So, how can you help your child with revision?
+But how can you help your child with revision?
 These tips and advice provide a starting point.

 When it comes to revising, timetables are a good idea.
 Make a revision timetable together with your child and schedule sessions.
 Aim to cover all the subjects or areas of learning.
 It will help keep everyone on track, but don’t let it rule your lives.
 Be flexible.
 Talk things through with your child to find their areas of difficulty and plan sessions to address THEIR concerns.